kmskillings/breakout/journal.md

 The next step is to write a testbench for my barebones VGA controller.
 I could just compile it and see if it works, but I know it's probably wrong, so why not write the testbench now so I can debug it now.

+## September 5, 2025

+So, after some time to think about it, I decided to factor out the phase- detection code after all.
+This is a task that the VGA controller will need to repeat many times.
+Also, making a separate module will allow me to test it individually.

+I also thought more about the pipelining structure of the VGA controller.
+I have updated documentation.md to reflect my new ideas.